Security-Onion-Solutions/securityonion-docs/wireshark.rst

 Usage
 -----

-Wireshark is a part of our :ref:`analyst-vm` installation.
+Wireshark is a part of our :ref:`desktop` installation.

 Screenshot
 ----------